 Aerial photography-2005 collection at 6-inch and 2-foot resolution.
 Included 2-foot contours for 6-inch study area.
 Funding agencies included City of Cheyenne, Laramie County Government, Board of Public Utilities, School District #1, Cheyenne and Laramie County Health Department, Cheyenne Metropolitan Planning Organization, F.E.
 Warren Air Force Base and United States Geological Survey.
 Map of study area A comprehensive imagery guideline and inventory is available for our GIS members and users.

 Continuously Operating Reference Station (CORS) at Laramie County Community College was installed through the efforts of the Professional Land Surveyors of Wyoming Southeast Chapter, Laramie County Community College and the Bureau of Land Management/Wyoming State Office.
-The station is managed by the Wyoming NGS representative and correction files are served through the National Geodetic Survey and the Laramie County Government.
+The station is managed by the Wyoming NGS representative and correction files are served through the National Geodetic Survey.
 Check it out at CORS GPS Data.

 Real Time Reference Network was established in 2008 in an effort to help the GIS technicians improve the accuracy of the GIS Cooperative data framework or grid.
 This network uses Leica Geosystems Spider Net technology and is managed by Hixon Mfg. & Supply of Fort Collins, Colorado.
 Access to the network can be arranged by contacting Hixon at www.hixonmfg.com.
 Station hosts include the City of Cheyenne, Gilchrist Elementary School (Laramie County School District #1), Burns Jr/Sr High School (Laramie County School District #2) and Chugwater Schools (Platte County School District).
 Contact the GIS Cooperative Coordinator for further details.